-If you'd prefer silicone choose a cohesive gel as they're designed to keep their shape.
+If you'd prefer a silicone breast implant choose a cohesive gel as they're designed to keep their shape.
 So, any upper pole you get should stay (bar gravity affecting your natural breast tissue of course).

 As this is an art though and not an exact science it's really important to let your Board Certified plastic surgeon choose the best implant for your anatomy and your goals.
 Your surgeon's skill is key to achieving your boobie goals!

 In the BA community you’ll hear upper pole mentioned a fair bit, but whether you get it or not after your BA will depend on your anatomy, the implants you choose (in collaboration with your surgeon) and your surgeon's technique.

 If upper pole fullness is one of your augmentation goals make sure you tell your surgeon!
 The key to having a long and happy relationship with your new girls is to know what you want and how to share that with your surgeon :)

 Thoughts from Dr. Ben WoodAs Jenny discusses, the amount of upper pole fullness that you have once the swelling has gone down and the implants have settled is dependent on the characteristics of your breasts.
 Our main ways of providing less or more fullness involve the type of implant, the profile of the implant, and position of the implant.